akrabat/AkrabatSession/README.md

 ##Installation

+You have a number of choices for installing `AkrabatSession`:

+### with Composer

+Add `"akrabat/akrabat-session": "dev-master"` to your `composer.json` file and run `php composer.phar update`.

+### by cloning the project

+Clone this project into your `./vendor/` directory:

+        git submodule add git://github.com/akrabat/AkrabatSession.git vendor/AkrabatSession

-### Git Submodule
+### as a Git Submodule

-Clone this project into your `./vendor/` directory
+Clone this project into your `./vendor/` directory:

-    cd vendor;
+        cd vendor
         git clone git://github.com/akrabat/AkrabatSession.git

 ## Configuration

-Firstly, you need to edit `config/application.config.php` and add `AkrabatSession` to the  `modules` section
+Once you have installed AkrabatSession, you need to enable it by editing `config/application.config.php` and adding `AkrabatSession` to the `modules` section.

-You then should add the following to your `config/autoload/global.php`:
+To configure the session as you required, add the following to your `config/autoload/global.php` file:

         'session' => array(
             'name' => 'MY_SESSION_NAME_HERE',
         ),

+Add additional configuration keys as needed.

 ### Available configuration keys